SereneSyntax04/paloalto-learning/CloudNativeTechnologies.md

 # Containers as a Service (CaaS)

-- CaaS = Cloud service model optimized for running containers at scale.
+- Cloud model for running containers at scale.

-- Built on orchestrators like Kubernetes, OpenShift, Mesos, Docker Swarm.
+- Built on Kubernetes, OpenShift, Docker Swarm.

-- Manages compute, storage, and networking underneath → making container workloads easier to deploy.
+- Handles compute, storage, networking → simplifies container deployment.

 ### Challenges with Orchestrators

-1. Complex to Set Up & Maintain → Even though they simplify microservices management, initial setup and ongoing maintenance remain difficult.
+1. Complex to Set Up & Maintain → initial setup and ongoing maintenance remain difficult.

 2. Difficult to Manage Hosts → Focus is on containers, not underlying hosts.
 Organizations still must manage compute, storage, and networking (often via automation or thin VMs).